maelvls/users-grpc/README.md

 QUOTE_SVC_SERVICE_HOST=10.110.71.154
 ```

-The service that wants to use quote-svc will also be provided with these
+Let us say we have service A that wants to use quote-svc.
+Service A will be
-env variables.
-Note that because of the dependency on quote-svc, this
+provided with these env variables.
+Note that because of the dependency on
-service would probably fail on startup until quotee-svc is up.
-Requires a
+quote-svc, this service would probably fail on startup until quote-svc is
-bit of defensive programming at this point.
+up.
+Requires some extra logic on startup.

+#### Service discovery with CoreDNS

+TODO:

+#### Service discovery with Consul or Linkerd3

+TODO:

 [connect-applications-service]: https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/